gaehlerm/SoftwareEngineering/README.md

 ## Member variables

-Member variables is by far the most common property of a variable.
+Member variable is by far the most common property of a variable.
 Yet there is a lot that can go wrong as well, as member variables are at the same time mutable variables.
-Most things you have to know is explained in the section on classes.
-As long as your class design is alright (classes should be small!), you are mostly fine with using member variables.
+Most things you have to know are explained in the section on classes.
+As long as your class design is alright (classes should be small!) and the methods are well designed (no side unexpected side effects), you are mostly fine with using member variables.
 Though you have to be carefull with them, as explained in the section on mutable variables.

 ## Static Variables

 Static variables are member variables that share the same value over all class instances.
 Let’s briefly figure out when to use them.

 If a static variable is const, one could also create a free const variable outside the class instead.
-Except if this is not allowed as in Java, for instance.
-Or you could also create a global constant.
+Except if this is not allowed to do so, as in Java, for instance.

 If a static variable is not const, it is probably used to change the value of the variable in all class instances at once.
-This is dark magic.
+This is dark magic!
 This is dreadful!!
 Do never use dark magic.
-Do never use static variables.
+Do never use non-constant static variables.

 ## Dynamic Variables